A Plan to Deploy Arts in Space

 Artistic Research & Innovative Content Development

 The program encourages a radical rethinking of ‘storytelling’, moving away from conventional structures and existing narratives to embrace a fluid, non-linear form of expression inspired by the unexplored and boundless nature of space.
 The purpose being to develop new forms of artistic expression and new “mythologies” in and for Space.
-Our artists experiment with a fusion of mediums, from kinetic and movement-based performances to spatial soundscapes and digital arts.
+Artists experiment with a fusion of mediums, from kinetic and movement-based performances to spatial soundscapes and digital arts.
 This interdisciplinary exploration is geared towards generating inspiring content that captivates audiences and resonates with the profound changes in perception and perspective that space exploration brings.

 “Now more than ever, we need new stories of hope and unity”